 - Promote, monitor, coordinate and evaluate multi-agency effectiveness in safeguarding children and young people across the child’s journey

-- Strengthen and support a competent and equipped workforce that is committed to learning and developing safeguarding practice with assurance that safeguarding is everyone’s responsibility
+- Strengthen and support a competent and equipped workforce that is committed to learning and developing safeguarding practice with the assurance that safeguarding is everyone’s responsibility

-- Evidence the impact of NCSCB
+- Evidence of the impact of NCSCB